Javran/Thinking-dumps/seven-more-languages/ch04-elixir/day-3/do-hard.md

 ## Question 1: Backup Server

-The plan is: we implement a new server and run this server on a different process.
-When the application is started, two processes will know each other.
+For this task we maintain two servers on different processes: one provides user with full functionalities, and another backup.

+Two servers are declared in the application so when the application starts, both server can refer to the other one by symbols.

-As the main server gets updated, it sends its state to the backup server.
+Whenever the main server gets updated, it sends its updated state to the backup server.
-(This saves us from having to redo everything on the backup server again in order to sync) And when the main server crashes, it will attempt to communicate with the backup server (which hopefully is still up).
-If there is a state held by backup server, then that state also becomes the initial state of the newly started main server.
+This saves us from having to redo everything on the backup server again in order to sync.

+When main server starts, it first try to communicate with the backup server and retrieve the last correct state.
+This retrieval might fail due to:

+- the backup server is not yet available (a fresh start)
+- the backup server does not hold a state (a fresh start)

+Both of the above can be recovered by falling back to the default state.

+When the main server crashes, same communication happens.
+As long as there are updates to the main server, backup server should have received it, so we can recover from a known correct state
+(And hopefully a crash to the main server does no harm to our backup server)